 Growing Bittersweet Vines

 In very cold climates, make sure you plant American bittersweet vine (Celastrus scandens) rather than Chinese bittersweet (Celastrus orbiculatus).
-American bittersweet vine is hardy in U.S. Department of Agriculture hardiness zones 3 through 8, while Chinese bittersweet suffers frost damage and may die to the ground in USDA zones 3 and 4.
+American bittersweet vine is hardy in USDA plant hardiness zones 3 through 8, while Chinese bittersweet suffers frost damage and may die to the ground in USDA zones 3 and 4.
 It is hardy in zones 5 to 8.

 When growing bittersweet for the attractive berries, you’ll need both a male and female plant.
 The female plants produce the berries, but only if there is a male plant nearby to fertilize the flowers.